SCHOOLS BY STATE

 - Take both the district and national examination.

 - Secure licensure through the American Board of Forensic Psychologists.

 Employment Trends and Career Areas for Forensic Psychologists in Washington D.C.

 Becoming a forensic psychologist is a great career choice, and you can find a number of excellent colleges out there with programs that can help you.
 Once you have your degree and your license, you will find that you have quite a few different job opportunities available.

 It’s possible to work with law enforcement as a consultant, where you will be able to help with creating criminal profiles and interviewing suspects.
 Working within the court system or the corrections system is a possibility as well.
 Quite a few who have their degrees choose to work in the school system and teach psychology, while others delve into research roles.
 With all of the jobs that are becoming available in this field, it’s a great time to start looking for schools.

 Salary and Employment Facts for Washington D.C.
 Forensic Psychologists

-Forensic psychologists working in Washington D.C. can make a great salary, with the average being around $95,000 per year.
+Forensic psychologists working in Washington D.C. can make a great salary, with the average being $98,290 per year.
 Depending on where you work, as well as your experience, you may find that you can make a bit more each year.
 It’s a great job, and one that’s going to be in demand for a number of years.
 It takes a certain type of person and a great education to become a forensic psychologist, and that’s why the pay is so great.

 Fictional Forensics in Washington D.C.

-One of the most popular forensic television shows is Bones which follows the exploits of a forensic anthropologist and her team of forensic scientists alongside the FBI.
+One of the most popular forensic television shows is Bones which follows the exploits of a forensic anthropologist and his team of forensic scientists alongside the FBI.
 The show takes place in Washington D.C., and one of the main sets in the show is The Jeffersonian, which is a supposed to be a stand-in representation for the Smithsonian.
 One of the characters on the show, Dr. Sweets, is a forensic psychologist.